Summer Internship 2022

-The Center for Community Health Equity will offer an eight-week, 40 hours per week internship program for four highly motivated undergraduate college students currently in their junior or senior year with a strong interest in research, health disparities, and community relations.
-The summer internship will be held at Rush University and is designed to give relevant and needed exposure to students seeking careers in the health sciences and research.
-Summer interns will be provided a stipend for the experience (up to $5000; partial payment bi-weekly).
-No travel or housing accommodations will be provided.
+The Center for Community Health Equity is offering an eight-week, 40 hours per week internship program for four highly motivated undergraduate college students currently in their junior or senior year with a strong interest in research, health disparities, and community relations.
+The summer internship is designed to give relevant and needed exposure to students seeking careers in the health sciences and research.
+Summer interns will be provided compensation for the experience (up to $5000; payment bi-weekly).
+No travel or housing accommodations are provided.

 During the internship, students will:

 - Understand the historical structural inequities that impact health outcomes in communities in Chicago, with a focus on West Side communities.

 - Learn how to conduct research in a major research institution through weekly educational sessions, forums, discussion groups, workshops, and field observations.